 Pre-heat the oven to 325 degrees.
 Let the brisket come to room temperature for at least 30 minutes before cooking.
 Combine the mustard, sugar and grated ginger in a small bowl.
 Using your hands or a brush, coat the meat with the rub.
 Season the beef with salt.
 Heat the olive in a Dutch-oven or enameled cast-iron casserole pan.
 Add the brisket when the pan is nice and hot.
 Sear both sides of the brisket.
 Once nicely browned on both sides, remove the meat to a plate, leaving the fat and pan drippings.
 Lower the heat and add the onions.
 Sauté the onions, adding a little oil if the pan is too dry.
 Cook the onions until they’ve softened and are translucent, about 10 minutes.

 Reduce the heat to medium-low and add the the flour, stirring to cook it through, about 5 minutes.
 Add the bay leaf, the beer and the chicken stock.
 Bring it to a simmer.
 Add the brisket back into the pot and cover.
 Place the covered pot in the oven.
 Slow roast the brisket for about 3-4 hours or until the meat is fork tender.
 Remove the pot from the oven and let it cool.
+I strained the gravy through a fine mesh sieve- although this is optional.
 If you’re not serving it right away, store the brisket in its braising liquid.
 When ready to serve it, bring the pot to a simmer and re-heat the meat.
-Slice before serving and season the sauce.
+Slice before serving and season the sauce with salt.
 I add a splash of balsamic or sherry vinegar as needed to balance the flavors.
-Serve with the sauce and some of the braised onions.
-Serves 6-8.